changliao1025/hexwatershed_tutorial/README.md

 `git clone https://github.com/changliao1025/hexwatershed_tutorial.git`

-You also need to copy the compiled hexwatershed binary into the `bin` folder under the repository
+You need to copy the compiled hexwatershed binary file into the `bin` folder.

+You need to copy the downloaded data files into the `input` folder.

-5. Run the examples within the `example` folder
+1. Run the examples within the `example` folder

 - You need to edit the template configuration file to match with your data set paths.